Safety Alert: Do Not Use Lulrsay Preservative Free Saline Solution

 Reasons for concern:

-2. MADE IN CHINA: per Amazon, but box does not state where the product is made, or the name and contact information of the company distributing it.
+NO COMPANY IDENTIFIED: Per Amazon, this product is made in China, but the box does not state where the product is made, or the name and contact information of the company distributing it, or who to contact if there are any problems.

-3. NO SAFETY OR STERILITY GUARANTEES: The manufacturer of this product is completely unknown and not inspected by FDA.
+STERILITY NOT GUARANTEED: While the product claims to be sterile, the manufacturer of this product is completely unknown and not inspected by FDA.

 We are in contact with Amazon and the FDA about these issues.